◆ Part of Year in Kenya series · gabrielmahia.com · dearimmigrant.com

 Stand by.
 I will write from here as the year unfolds.

 Gabriel Mahia writes from the intersection of U.S. institutional infrastructure and East African operational reality.
-This essay is part of the Year in Kenya series — twelve months, April 2025 to April 2026.
+This essay is part of the Year in Kenya series — twelve months in Nairobi, April 2025 to April 2026.
+The analytical home for the series is gabrielmahia.com, where Gabriel writes on power, institutions, and what holds under pressure.
+The full reading order — essays across five properties — is at the Year in Kenya series page.

 Start Here — All 30 Letters in Order